 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information for the year ended December 31, 2022 required by the Bureau of Internal Revenue as disclosed in Note 19 to the financial statements is presented for purposes of additional analysis and is not a required part of the basic financial statements prepared in accordance with PFRS.
-Such supplementary information is the responsibility of management.
-The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplementary information for the year ended December 31, 2023 required by the Bureau of Internal Revenue as disclosed in Note 19 to the financial statements is presented for purposes of additional analysis and is not a required part of the basic financial statements prepared in accordance with PFRS.
+Such supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-The engagement partner on the audits resulting in this independent auditors' report is James Joseph Benjamin J. Araullo.
+The engagement partner on the 2023 audit resulting in this independent auditors' report is Niccolo Ian N. Unera.